ArtsiomSakratar/MyWebServer/README.md

 # MyWebServer

-This is a simple API server for learning.
+This is a simple API Server for learning.